 How much is the SUV?
-We charge $65 per day for the Isuzu, all taxes included. $70/7 passengers is $10 per passenger, which is less per passenger than many rental agencies on island.
+We charge $60-65 per day for the SUV, all taxes included.
 That may seem high, however it is an 8 passenger SUV, not many rental agencies on Vieques have vehicles that can hold that many.
 Those that do, such as Martineau Car Rental and Vieques Car rental, charge upwards of $85 per day PLUS taxes and fees for a similar SUV.

 Do I have to pickup or drop off the SUV?: No, the SUV will be waiting at Pura Vida for you when you arrive.

 Can the vehicle be waiting for us at the airport or ferry upon our arrival to Vieques?: Unfortunately, we are not able to drop off the vehicle at the airport or ferry, due to airport security rules and limited parking space at the ferry.
 A publico is the best way to get to Esperanza and Pura Vida and is inexpensive.
 Publicos are aware of the airline/ferry schedules and waiting as passengers arrive on Vieques.

 Do I have to rent the vehicle with Pura Vida?
 No, renting the vehicle is not required if you stay with us at Pura Vida, you can walk to Sun Bay and the Malecon very easily.
 In fact, it's easier to walk to the Malecon vs. drive.
 However, to get to the Fish and Wildlife beaches, a car is a necessity.
 During busy times on Vieques we usually require one to rent the SUV as we have never had someone disappointed they had it available.